Goorolx/Postman-excercise/README.md

-# kodilla-tester-final
+# Postman-excercise
-Part of my final project of automated tester course, this repo contains Postman Collections
+1. TA backend - is part of my final project of automated tester course
+2. Playground - is uTest tutorial
+3. ? what next ?